i-viki/SyncBoard/README.md

 ## Core Features

 ### Real-Time Synchronization
 Experience zero-latency collaboration.
 Text entered into a board is instantly synchronized across all active participants using the same 5-character board code.
-Powered by Firebase Realtime Database for true live updates.
+- **Performance Optimized**: Uses a 500ms debounced syncing engine to ensure database stability even during fast typing.

+### Collaborative Presence
+Know who's online.
+Real-time indicators show exactly how many users are currently active on the board, ensuring you never collaborate in the dark.

-### Universal File Sharing
+### Universal File Gallery
-SyncBoard supports the upload and sharing of any file type (Images, PDFs, Documents, Videos, etc.) up to **10MB**.
+SyncBoard supports sharing up to **5 files** simultaneously.
+- **Any Format**: Images, PDFs, Documents, Videos, and more (up to 10MB per file).
+- **Hardened Downloads**: Advanced fetch-based blob download system for reliable transfers with correct names and extensions.
+- **Gallery View**: Professional grid/list layout for managing multiple assets.
-- **Drag & Drop**: Seamlessly drop files into the board for instant sharing.
+- **Drag & Drop**: Seamlessly drop files into the board for instant syncing.

-- **Cloudinary Integration**: High-speed global delivery and secure storage for shared assets.
-- **Single Slot**: To maintain focus and performance, each board hosts one active file at a time.
+### Self-Destruct Timer
+Enhanced privacy with ephemeral sessions.
+Set a countdown timer (10m, 1h, 24h) to automatically clear the board's text and files once the time expires.

+### Syntax Highlighting Editor
+A professional-grade editing experience.
+- **Smart Auto-Detect**: Intelligent engine automatically identifies JavaScript, Python, Java, HTML, CSS, Markdown, and JSON.
+- **Rich Highlighting**: Professional syntax coloring powered by PrismJS.
+- **Language Selector**: Instantly switch highlighting modes for different code formats.
+- **Metrics**: Integrated word, character, and line counts.

 ### Board Security & Privacy
-While SyncBoard is built for anonymity, it doesn't compromise on security:
 - **Locking Mechanism**: Secure any board with a **6-digit PIN** using SHA-256 hashing.
 - **Interaction Control**: Once locked, board editing is disabled for anyone without the correct PIN.
-- **Anonymity**: No accounts, no email requirements, and no tracking of personal identifiable information.
+- **QR Code Sharing**: Generate a scannable code to instantly open boards on mobile devices.

 ### Progressive Web App (PWA)
 Install SyncBoard on your desktop or mobile device for a native-like experience.
 Includes offline detection and update notification services to ensure you're always on the latest version.